shariq1989/cookbook/content/recipe/sesame-tofu-mushroom.md

 * ¼ tsp Black Pepper, coarse ground
 * ¼ tsp Toasted Sesame Seeds

-#### INSTRUCTIONS
+#### Instructions

 1. Pre-heat the oven to 350 degrees.
 2. Prepare the tofu by patting it dry with a cloth to remove as much moisture as possible.
 Cut the tofu into bite-size cubes and lightly season with salt and pepper.
 3. Spread out the tofu onto the [rimmed baking sheet](https://amzn.to/3BmRIbW) and cook for 15 minutes, turning the tofu pieces midway.
 4. In a [skillet](https://amzn.to/3nUk88P) or [wok](https://amzn.to/2YC4Mfx), warm sesame oil over medium-high heat and add the already baked tofu to the hot pan.
 Fry until the pieces become golden brown.
 Set aside.
-5. Using the same oil (add more if needed), add the chillies, scallion whites, and garlic.
+5. Using the same oil (add more if needed), add the chilies, scallion whites, and garlic.
 Cook until fragrant, about 1 minute.
-6. In a small bowl, combine the soy sauce, rice wine vinegar, fish sauce, honey, and water.
+6. Combine soy sauce, rice wine vinegar, fish sauce, honey, and water in a small bowl.
 Stir until the honey completely dissolves.
 7. Off heat, add the ingredients from the bowl to the [pan](https://amzn.to/2YC4Mfx), and season with black pepper.
 8. Return the [pan](https://amzn.to/2YC4Mfx) to medium-high heat, and bring the mixture to a boil.
 Then, whisk in the flour.
-9. Add the mushrooms, stir to combine, and then lower the heat.
+9. Add the mushrooms, stir to combine, and lower the heat.
 Simmer until sauce reduces halfway, about 5 minutes.
 10. Return the tofu to the pan and stir to combine.
 11. Garnish with toasted sesame seeds and scallion greens, and serve with jasmine rice.

 {{< end_recipe >}}

-### ABOUT THE MEAL
+### About the Meal

-This savory tofu and mushroom stir-fry comes together in about 30 minutes and serves as a perfect vegetarian or vegan main dish.
+This savory tofu and mushroom stir-fry is the perfect vegetarian or vegan main dish and comes together in about 30 minutes.
 The crispy tofu absorbs the earthy mushroom and sesame flavor for a hearty and filling meal.
 I hope you enjoy this recipe our family loves.

-#### What main ingredients do I need for this meal?
+#### What main ingredients are needed for this meal?

 * Extra-Firm Tofu: I prefer using extra-firm tofu because it holds up well during the baking and stir-frying processes.